Ane Etxezarreta

-Ane Etxezarreta Ayerbe (born 24 August 1995, also spelled as Ane Etxezarreta Aierbe) is a Spanish footballer who plays as a defender for Real Sociedad.
+Ane Etxezarreta Ayerbe (born 24 August 1995, also spelled as Ane Etxezarreta Aierbe) is a Spanish footballer who plays as a defender.

 Career

 Etxezarreta started her club career at hometown club Beasain, then played for Oiartzun.
 She has played more than 170 games for Real Sociedad.
 She was a member of the group which won the 2018–19 Copa de la Reina and finished as runners-up in the 2021–22 Primera División.

 She has been selected for the unofficial Basque Country women's national football team which plays only occasionally, making her first appearance in December 2022 against Chile.